someengineering/resoto.com/versioned_docs/version-3.X/reference/cli/search-commands/successors.md

 # `successors` Command

-The `successors` command selects all successors of nodes returned in a query.
+The `successors` command selects all [successors](../../../concepts/graph/edge.md#successor) of nodes returned in a query.

-Please refer to the [Search Traversals](../../search/traversals.md#by-depth) for a detailed explanation of traversals.

 ## Usage